Clinical Trials Logo

 Study type: Observational [Patient Registry]

-The study was a prospective observational study analysis of cases having complete ACL tear.
-Study conduct between February 2021 to December 2023.
-All the patients attending the emergency or Out Patient Department (OPD) of those hospitals with knee injuries were evaluated for an ACL tear.
-Patients who meet inclusion criteria and give consent for participation in the study will observe for two years.
-Patient in Arifin Achmad Hospital Pekanbaru will follow rehabilitation treatment and optional delayed reconstruction after 12 weeks, while patient in Gatot Subroto Army Hospital Jakarta will performed early reconstruction treatment.
-After taking informed consent, all subjects were provided a self-administered patient questionnaire containing International Knee Documentation Committee (IKDC) score, ACL-RSI, Lysholm, and Tegner Activity Level (TAL) scores.
+The study was a prospective observational analysis of cases with complete ACL tears.
+A study was conducted between February 2021 to December 2024.
+All the patients attending those hospitals' emergency or outpatient departments (OPD) with knee injuries were evaluated for an ACL tear.
+Patients who meet inclusion criteria and consent to participate in the study will be observed for two years.
+Patients in Arifin Achmad Hospital Pekanbaru will follow rehabilitation treatment and optional delayed reconstruction after 12 weeks if needed, while patients in some hospitals in Jakarta and Bandung (Cipto Mangunkusumo Hospital, Gatot Subroto Army Hospital, Hasan Sadikin Hospital) will perform early reconstruction treatment.
+After receiving informed consent, all subjects received a self-administered patient questionnaire containing the International Knee Documentation Committee (IKDC) score, EQ5D3L, and Tegner Activity Level (TAL) scores.
 These questionnaires will be measured at 0, 12, 24, 48, and 96 weeks.
-Besides that, all subjects were provided SF12 for measuring utility value by converting to SF6D.
-Clinical value of the Lachman test, pivot shift test will be performed.
+Clinical value of the Lachman test and pivot shift test will be performed.
 One independent orthopedic surgeon will keep all records and evaluate the results.
 All costs for the treatment will be accounted for.

 NCT ID: NCT04732585 Recruiting - Clinical trials for Patellofemoral Pain Syndrome